 Coroners’ Recommendations Made

 Cause of Death – ICD-10

 The International Classification of Diseases, Tenth Revision (ICD-10) is published by the World Health Organisation (WHO) and uses unique alphanumeric codes to classify the disease, morbid conditions or injuries which cause or contribute to death.
 Australian ICD-10 coding is prepared annually by the Australian Bureau of Statistics (ABS) and provided to the NCIS in accordance with the Causes of Death Australia release.
-More information about the release and ABS coding is available here.
+For more information see ABS Causes of Death.

 New Zealand ICD-10-AM coding is prepared by the New Zealand Ministry of Health (MoH) and provided annually to the NCIS.